-Number FCON-E-S Specific Mitigation Strategy Drovide information to private business on locations for obtaining candbage and deliver those candbage Oakland Priority Evicting Responsible Agencies Provide information to private business on locations for obtaining sandbags and deliver those sandbags to those various locations throughout a city and/or county.
-Existing PW4 ECON-f-6 Apply floodplain management regulations for private development in the floodplain and floodway.
+Number Specific Mitigation Strategy Oakland Priority Responsible Agencies ECON-f-5 Provide information to private business on locations for obtaining sandbags and deliver those sandbags to those various locations throughout a city and/or county.
+Existing PWA ECON-f-6 Apply floodplain management regulations for private development in the floodplain and floodway.
 Existing CEDA/PWA ECON-f-7 Encourage private business owners to participate in building elevation programs within flood hazard areas.
 Existing ECON-f-8 As funding becomes available, encourage private business owners to participate in acquisition and relocation programs for areas within floodways.
 Moderate ECON-f-9 Require an annual inspection of approved flood-proofed privately-owned buildings to ensure that (a) all flood-proofing components will operate properly under flood conditions and (b) all responsible personnel are aware of their duties and responsibilities as described in their building's Flood Emergency Operation Plan and Inspection & Maintenance Plan.
-Existing CEDA Economy: Land: Economy: Landslides and Erosion Increase efforts to reduce landslides and erosion in existing and future development by improving appropriate code enforcement and use of applicable standards for private property, such as those appropriate code enforcement and use of applicable standards for private property, such as those appearing in the California Building Code, California Geological Survey Special Report 117 - Guidelines for Evaluating and Mitigating Seismic Hazards in California, American Society of Civil Engineers (ASCE) report Recommended Procedures for Implementation of DMG Special Publication 117: Guidelines for Analyzing and Mitigating Landslide Hazards in California, and the California Board for Geologists and Geophysicists Guidelines for Engineering Geologic Reports.
+Existing CEDA Economy: Land dslides and Erosion ECON-g-1 Increase efforts to reduce landslides and erosion in existing and future development by improving appropriate code enforcement and use of applicable standards for private property, such as those appearing in the California Building Code, California Geological Survey Special Report 117 - Guidelines for Evaluating and Mitigating Seismic Hazards in California, American Society of Civil Engineers (ASCE) report Recommended Procedures for Implementation of DMG Special Publication 117: Guidelines for Analyzing and Mitigating Landslide Hazards in California, and the California Board for Geologists and Geophysicists Guidelines for Engineering Geologic Reports.
 Such standards should cover excavation, fill placement, cut-fill transitions, slope stability, drainage and erosion control, slope setbacks, expansive soils, collapsible soils, environmental issues, geological and geotechnical investigations, grading plans and specifications, protection of adjacent properties, and review and permit issuance.
 Existing CEDA ECON-g-2 Increase efforts to reduce landslides and erosion in existing and future private development through continuing education of design professionals on mitigation strategies.
-Existing Underfunded CEDA Economy: Construction ECON-h-1 Contin compil ruction Continue to require that all new privately-owned commercial and industrial buildings be constructed in compliance with requirements of the most recently adopted version of the California Building Code.
+Existing Underfunded CEDA Economy: Con struction ECON-h-1 Continue to require that all new privately-owned commercial and industrial buildings be constructed in compliance with requirements of the most recently adopted version of the California Building Code.
 Existing CEDA ECON-h-2 Conduct appropriate employee training and support continued education to ensure enforcement of construction standards for private development.
 Existing CEDA